If you’re looking for diet tips that work, you’ve come to the right page!

 7. Eat grapefruit

 Grapefruit is making a comeback as a diet aid, with scientists raving about its ability to blitz pounds.
 The consensus is still out as to why it works so well.
-Some people are of the opinion that grapefruit’s aroma quells the appetite.
+Some people think that grapefruit’s aroma quells the appetite.
 Others put it down to its high fiber content, which makes us feel full for longer.
-Experts at the University of California believe that grapefruit’s effectiveness can be attributed to it preventing our bodies from absorbing fat.
+Experts at the University of California believe that grapefruit’s effectiveness is attributable to it preventing our bodies from absorbing fat.

 8. Switch off electronic devices